 Shotwell researched and re-wrote the textbook, “Professional Development for Pre-professionals”.
 The book was accepted by a major publishing company.
 Instead, to minimize students’ cost, the textbook was printed and distributed by FAMU, and Shotwell did not receive proceeds.
 Years later, the textbook was updated and published-- intended that many students of all majors would benefit from Shotwell’s knowledge and experiences.
 The book became a #1 Best Seller on Amazon in June 2017.
 It ranked 44 out 87 of the Best Sellers in the world in the professional development field.
 Shotwell retired from FAMU in late 2011 as a fully honored Professor.

 OTHER HONORS AND COMMUNITY SERVICES:

-In 2019 Shotwell received "Memphis Living Legends Award".
-She received many honors at FAMU including: Teacher of the Year Award; University Honors Convocation Marshall; and Faculty Research Scholar Teacher for New Era.
+In 2019 Shotwell received the "Memphis Living Legends Award".
+She received many honors at FAMU including Teacher of the Year Award; University Honors Convocation Marshall; and Faculty Research Scholar-Teacher for New Era.
 As faculty, Shotwell performed with the FAMU Orchesis Contemporary Dance Company for three years.

 OTHER COMMUNITY SERVICES: Shotwell served many years on committees and boards for the university, K-12 schools, the Tallahassee Regional Airport Advisory Board, BISI- Brandt Information Services Inc-Advisory Board, and Martin Luther King Foundation, Inc. board.